dusty-phillips/gitifyhg/README.rst

 ========

 This tiny app does the dirty work of setting up a git repo inside an existing hg repo so that you can work in git and push to remote hg repositories.
-If you don't want to do this, it's because you don't understand how amazing git really is.

-gitifyhg has been tested on Python 3.3.
+``gitifyhg`` has been tested on Python 3.3, 2.7, and 2.6.
 It might work on other interpreters.

+It tries not to affect the upstream mercurial repo in any way.
+Thus, only a restricted git workflow is available to you.
+Right now, only the most basic tasks can be accomplished; you can sync up mercurial default with git master.
+This allows a similar pipeline to ``git-svn``, but I'm still testing things with branches and the like.

+The git and hg repositories operate on the same working files.
+This can allow stuff to get out of sync, where ``hg status`` shows changes that are already committed in git and vice versa.
+Try not to use mercurial at all.

 URLS
 ----